-The Olympic Dam operation is situated 560 km north of Adelaide in South Australia and produces copper cathode, uranium, gold and silver.
 The orebody was discovered in 1975 by a WMC Resources/BP joint venture and the subsequent operation was named after a livestock watering dam on the Roxby Downs pastoral lease under which the orebody lies.
-The purpose-built town of Roxby Downs, 16 km south of the operation, retains the name of the pastoral lease on which it was established.
+The purpose-built town of Roxby Downs retains the name of the pastoral lease on which it was established.
 In 1982 the Indenture Agreement between the WMC Resources/BP joint venture and the South Australian Government was ratified.

 Mine production at the facility commenced in 1988.
 A major expansion of the operation to nominal capacity of 200,000 tonnes per annum (tpa) of refined copper was completed in 1999.

-In 1993 WMC (Olympic Dam Corporation) Pty Ltd purchased BP Group's share, and in 2005 BHP Billiton acquired full ownership of WMC Resources.
-Once WMC (Olympic Dam Corporation) Pty Ltd became a member of the BHP Billiton Group, the name was changed to BHP Billiton Olympic Dam Corporation Pty Ltd (hereafter referred to as BHP Billiton).
+In 1993 WMC (Olympic Dam Corporation) Pty Ltd purchased BP Group's share, and in 2005 BHP acquired full ownership of WMC Resources.
+Once WMC (Olympic Dam Corporation) Pty Ltd became a member of the BHP Group, the name was changed to BHP Billiton Olympic Dam Corporation Pty Ltd. As at FY19, the current Optimised Base Plan (OBP) LoA for OD is until 2094, with a subsequent planned relinquishment date of FY2114 after twenty years of monitoring.